Diocese of Grand Rapids: 2000 to present

-In 1989, John Paul II appointed Bishop Robert Rose of Gaylord as the ninth bishop of Grand Rapids.
-Rose created lay leadership programs, revamped the Hispanic ministry and presented forums and events focused on racism in the diocese.
-He established the Catholic Foundation of West Michigan among other institutions.
-In 2002, John Paul II appointed Auxiliary Bishop Kevin Britt of Detroit as coadjutor bishop of the diocese to assist Rose.

-After Rose retired in 2003, Britt automatically succeeded him as bishop.
-Seven months later, Britt died.
+In 2002, John Paul II appointed Auxiliary Bishop Kevin Britt of Detroit as coadjutor bishop of Grand Rapids to assist Rose.
+After Rose retired in 2003, Britt succeeded him.
+Seven months later, Britt died suddenly.
 In 2005, Pope Benedict XVI named Auxiliary Bishop Walter A. Hurley of Detroit as the 11th bishop of Grand Rapids.
+Two years later, Hurley developed Cathedral Square, which linked the curia offices, Catholic Central High School and the Cathedral of Saint Andrew.
+He also consolidated the three social service agencies of the diocese into Catholic Charities West Michigan.
-He retired in 2012 and Benedict XVI appointed David Walkowiak of Detroit to replace Hurley, Walkowiak is the present Bishop of Grand Rapids.

-Walkowiak released a statement on November 27, 2019 supporting the decision of Reverend Scott Nolan, Pastor of St. Stephen Parish in East Grand Rapids, to withhold the Eucharist from Sara Smolenski.
-A town judge, Smolenski told the local media that Nolan notified her before Mass that she could not receive Holy Communion because of her same-sex marriage.
-She also said that Nolan had given her Holy Communion the week before.
+Hurley retired as bishop of Grand Rapids in 2012 and Benedict XVI appointed David Walkowiak of Detroit to replace Hurley.
+Walkowiak released a statement on November 27, 2019, supporting the decision of Scott Nolan, pastor of St. Stephen Parish in East Grand Rapids, to withhold the eucharist from Sara Smolenski.
+A town judge, Smolenski told the local media that Nolan notified her before Mass that she could not receive the eucharist because of her same-sex marriage.
+She also said that Nolan had given her the eurcharist the week before.

+The diocese announced the “Rooted in Christ Pastoral Planning Process” in 2025 to deal with the shortage of priests.
+Under the plan, 13 parishes would merge to form new parishes and eight other parishes would join clusters, sharing personnel and other resources.

 Sexual abuse

-In 2002, the Diocese of Grand Rapids acknowledged that it had paid a $500,000 settlement in 1994 to three sisters who were sexually abused as minors by Reverend John Sullivan during the late 1950s.
+In 2002, the Diocese of Grand Rapids acknowledged that it had paid a $500,000 settlement in 1994 to three sisters who were sexually abused as minors by the priest John Sullivan during the late 1950s.
 The women did not report the crimes to the diocese until 1993.
-Records showed that Bishop Babcock had accepted Sullivan into the diocese, even though Sullivan had previously fathered a child while serving in the Diocese of Manchester.
-Bishop Rose in 2002 said that the diocese should have never accepted Sullivan.
+Records showed that Bishop Babcock had accepted Sullivan into the diocese, even though Sullivan had fathered a child while serving in the Diocese of Manchester.
+Bishop Rose said in 2002 that the diocese should have never accepted Sullivan.

-In 2014 Abigail Simon, a tutor at a Catholic high school in Grand Rapids, was convicted of three counts of first-degree criminal sexual conduct and one misdemeanor count of accosting a minor for immoral purposes.
-Simon claimed that the student sexually assaulted her.
+In 2014, Abigail Simon, a tutor at a Catholic high school in Grand Rapids, was convicted of three counts of first-degree criminal sexual conduct and one misdemeanor count of accosting a minor for immoral purposes.
+Simon stated that the student sexually assaulted her.
 She was sentenced to eight to 25 years in prison.
-The victim's family sued the diocese in 2015, but the lawsuit was dismissed.
-It was later rejected on two appeals.

-In May 2021, Reverend William Langlois from Grand Haven was laicized after sexual abuse allegations against him were deemed as "credible."
+In May 2021, William Langlois from Grand Haven was laicized after sexual abuse allegations against the former priest were deemed "credible."
 The diocese had received allegations in 2018 that Langlois, who retired in 2016, had sexually abused a minor between 1999 and 2006.
 The diocese immediately suspended Langlois from ministry, notified local authorities, and started an internal investigation.

+The Michigan Department of Attorney General released a report in December 2025 on sexual abuse in the diocese.
+The report stated that 51 priests had credible allegations of sexual abuse of minors.
+None of the priests were still in active ministry and only 14 were still alive.